Kamalesh-Dev-Web/ReactBoilerplate-CRA/README.md

 ### `Material UI library Added`

 Material UI Library and `theme.js` file is added.
 Using this file we can have a theme for the app and will ease our work in changing our app theme.

+### `Folder System`

+Components : global componenets can be inside the `src/components` folder Containers : containers for pages can be placed inside the `src/containers/{pageName}/index.js` layouts : different layouts for the components or pages can be inside a layout folder on respective container or component (example: `src/containers/{pageName}/layouts/{layoutName}.js`)